OMT26/GPT_voice/README.md

 ## Configuration

 Créez un fichier .env à la racine du projet avec les clés d'API OpenAI et les autres paramètres nécessaires.
-Voici un exemple de fichier .env :
+Vous pouvez utiliser le fichier .env.example comme modèle :

 Create an .env file in the root of the project with the OpenAI API keys and other necessary settings.
-Here is an example of an .env file:
+You can use the .env.example file as a template:

+OPENAI_API='API_Key'
+NAME='Sophie'
+CHARACTER_PROMPT='Ton personnage et ses caractéristiques | Your character and its characteristics' RULES_PROMPT='Les règles pour votre personnage | The rules for your character' MEMORY=True
+SPEECH_LANGAGE='fr-FR | en-US'

 ### Utilisation